schooltool-project/schooltool-book/source/reports.rst

 For example, the "ID Card" Report for a **Person** returns a PDF which "Includes student name, ID number, birth date, contact name and contact phone number."

-Meanwhile, the "ID Cards" Report for a **Grouop** returns a PDF which "Includes student name, ID number, birth date, contact name and contact phone number.
+Meanwhile, the "ID Cards" Report for a **Group** returns a PDF which "Includes student name, ID number, birth date, contact name and contact phone number.
 Prints eight per page."